xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 2. Get BoW representation for each community, so we have a matrix(row: community, column: terms)
 3. Selecting the important terms by either:
    - reweighing the matrix using TdIdf
-   - topic mining on the entire corpus(possibly adding some network structure constraint)
+   - topic mining on the entire corpus(possibly adding some network structure constraint, e.g, Mei, Qiaozhu, et al. "[Topic modeling with network regularization.](http://dl.acm.org/citation.cfm?id=1367512)" Proceedings of the 17th international conference on World Wide Web.
+ACM, 2008.)

 How to extend to **dynamic** graph?
 What do we want?